 The fourth factor is the views of the officials with jurisdiction over each Section 4(f) property.
 The Utah SHPO is the official with jurisdiction over historic Section 4(f) properties, and local municipalities are the officials with jurisdiction over Section 4(f) public parks and recreation areas.
-Two of the segments (north and south central) have options that differ in the number of uses with greater-than-de minimis impacts.
+The north segment has options that differ in the number of uses with greater-than-de minimis impacts.
 The Farmington 400 West Option in the north segment would not have any uses with greater-than-de minimis impacts to public parks, while the Farmington State Street Option would have a use with greater-than-de minimis impact to Ezra T. Clark Park.
 UDOT has discussed the impacts to Ezra T. Clark Park for both the Farmington 400 West Option and the Farmington State Street Option with Farmington City (the official with jurisdiction over Ezra T. Clark Park).
 Farmington City has provided input to UDOT that they would view the Farmington 400 West Option more favorably due to fewer impacts to Ezra T. Clark Park.